NeelakshiSolanki/video-proctoring-system-/README.md

 ➡ Runs backend at http://localhost:4000

-MongoDB Atlas must be connected.

-In .env file, add your Atlas URI:

-env
-Copy code
 MONGODB_URI=mongodb+srv://neeLAKshi:neeLAKshi@cluster0.xxxxx.mongodb.net/interviewDB?retryWrites=true&w=majority
-Replace <username> and <password> with your Atlas credentials.

 All proctoring reports will be stored in the reports collection under interviewDB database.
 You will see a collection reports storing all proctoring session data.